-To the extent possible and reasonable, HEIRLOOM plans to utilize suppliers, contractors and other partners who meet the criteria outlined above.
+To the extent possible and reasonable, Heirloom plans to utilize suppliers, contractors and other partners who meet the criteria outlined above.
 We will give preference to these individuals and businesses when choosing our partners.

-- It is our goal that ~15% of our vendors, contractors and builders will be sourced locally from Greenfield or whose owners or employees are individuals who qualify for the Commissions Social Equity Program. - 2.
-HEIRLOOM will make reasonable efforts to identify and source Suppliers, Contractors and Wholesale Partners who meet the Positive Impact Population criteria. - a.
-Preference will be given to these individuals and businesses. - 3.
-Priority for engaging and contracting with other Marijuana Establishments in wholesale relationships will be given to Marijuana Establishments that have attained Social Justice Leader rating from the Commission, Economic Empowerment priority applicants, or employ a majority of their employees that meet the Plan Populations outlined above.
+- It is our goal that ~20% of our vendors, contractors and builders will be sourced locally from Greenfield or whose owners or employees are individuals who qualify for the Commissions Social Equity Program. - 2.
+Heirloom will make reasonable efforts to identify and source Suppliers, Contractors and Wholesale Partners who meet the Positive Impact Population criteria.
+Preference will be given to these individuals and companies. - a.
+We will promote this plan when soliciting bids for services.

+- b.
+This plan will be promoted on our website. - c.
+Heirloom will source bids directly from companies in Greenfield and Amherst. - d.
+Companies who seek this preference will need to provide the demographics of the ownership and/or employees of the company. - 3.
+Priority for engaging and contracting with other Marijuana Establishments in wholesale relationships will be given to Marijuana Establishments that are Economic Empowerment priority applicants or employ a majority of their employees that meet the Plan Populations outlined above.